chisness/maxchiswick/_pages/home.md

 wearconsistentwithageanduse.com: If I ever own a vintage furniture store

-doublemitzvah.org: Double entendre charity site

 super-sick.net and thesickest.net: If I ever start a site that shows a super sick or one of the sickest things each day (affiliate links)

+doublemitzvah.org: If I ever start a double entendre charity site

-themaxvalue.com: Value optimization
+themaxvalue.com: If I ever write about value optimization

 whataretheoddspoker.com: I thought this was a clever name, others say it's mediocre and too long